Christians and Lent – Do Christians observe Lent? Is Lent for Christians? Read these 3 ways a Christian should observe Lent.

 Growing up, the term “Lent” was a term thrown around at church but never explained.
+Do Christians practice Lent?
+Is Lent for Christians?
 From what I gleaned, Lent involved giving something up for 40 days, which often turned into a diet such as, “I am giving up sugar for Lent, hopefully I will lose a few pounds.”

 From my limited understanding, Lent made no sense to me.
 What did dieting for 40 days have to do with Easter?
+Do Christians observe Lent?
+What do Christians do during Lent?
 Even though I knew little about fasting I was pretty sure God did not appreciate people using it as a diet.
 With all the confusion, I stayed clear of Lent.

 Every year Easter arrived and I attended a celebration church service.
 I dressed up a little nicer than normal and sang “Oh Happy Day” but I rarely felt in a celebratory mood.
 Apart from the girls in flowery dresses, Easter resembled all other Sundays for me because I never prepared my heart to experience the joy of Easter.